RoskiDeluge/portfolio/pages/posts/scc.md

 Reading:

-Marletto, Chiara. _The Science of Can and Can't: A Physicists's Journey Through the Land of Counterfactuals._ Random House, 2021.
+Marletto, Chiara. _The Science of Can and Can't: A Physicists's Journey Through the Land of Counterfactuals._ Penguin: Random House, 2021.